Intermittent Fasting While Breastfeeding: What to Know

 Breastfeeding involves a complex hormonal milieu that interacts with fasting in important ways.

 Oxytocin triggers milk letdown and is affected by stress.
-The physical and psychological stress of aggressive fasting could potentially inhibit letdown in sensitive individuals.
+Whether the stress of an aggressive fasting protocol is enough to inhibit letdown has not been studied.

 The hormonal landscape of women during breastfeeding is already managing multiple competing demands.
 Adding the stress of fasting requires careful calibration.